7-Day Psoriasis Diet Plan: Nourish Your Skin from Within

 • Breakfast: Fuel your body with a nutrient-rich breakfast of avocado toast topped with poached eggs.
 Avocado provides healthy fats, fiber, and antioxidants, while poached eggs offer lean protein and vitamins.
 Whole-grain toast adds complex carbohydrates and fiber.

-• Lunch: Savor a flavorful and satisfying lentil stew with crusty whole-wheat bread.
+• Lunch: Savor a flavorful and satisfying lentil stew with crusty whole-grain bread.
 Lentil stew provides plant-based protein, fiber, and essential nutrients.
 The addition of vegetables and spices creates a hearty and nutritious meal.
-Whole-wheat bread offers complex carbohydrates and fiber.
+Whole-grain bread offers complex carbohydrates and fiber.

 • Dinner: Indulge in a delicious and nutritious baked cod with roasted vegetables.
 Cod is a lean protein source rich in omega-3 fatty acids, while roasted vegetables, such as Brussels sprouts, sweet potatoes, and carrots, provide essential vitamins, fiber, and antioxidants.